Skip to main content

 Guilty as Sock! was developed by Demon Max.

 Guilty as Sock! has received positive reviews from players.
-Most players liked this game for its humor but disliked it for its story.
+Most players liked Guilty as Sock! for its humor but disliked it for its music.

-Similar games include Comedy Night, Dale & Dawson Stationery Supplies, Liar's Bar, Mage Arena, LOCKDOWN Protocol and others.
+Similar games include Dale & Dawson Stationery Supplies, Liar's Bar, First Class Trouble, Be Funny Now!, Comedy Night and others.